NikolaDakov/NikolaDakov/README.md

 - 👋 Hi, I’m @NikolaDakov
-- 🌱 I’m currently learning ICT(Information Communication Technology)
+- 🌱 I’m currently learning ICT(Information Communication Technology) at Fontys University of Applied Sciences
 - 📫 How to reach me by email - nikoladakov438@gmail.com